PRATIK-CHOLKE/Online_exam/README.md

 Paste the project Online_exam inside 'C:\xampp\htdocs' directory of Xampp.

 Step 3)
-Also copy phpMyAdmin folder from 'C:\xampp' to 'C:\xampp\htdocs' directory Take note that your Project and phpMyAdmin is under same directory.
+Also copy phpMyAdmin folder from 'C:\xampp' to 'C:\xampp\htdocs' directory.
+Take note that your Project and phpMyAdmin is under same directory.

 Step 4)